I’m tired of hurricanes. I’m tired of flooding. And most of all, I’m tired of evacuating.

 The next year around the same time we were under threat of Hurricane Matthew.
 Get your things and get out, get on the road by 4AM, the bride mentioned above said.
 We bonded during her hurricane wedding, and her husband worked for SCDNR.
 After an exhausting day of tucking away anything in the yard that could launch itself against my windows and shatter them, packing up everything of personal significance and cramming it into my car, and lifting everything else I cared about onto tables and shelves in my house, I loaded my dog in the car and got on the road.
 There was traffic at 4AM, and I wasn’t even entirely sure where we were going - just higher ground.
 A family friend took us in at their beautiful mountain home in Cashiers.
 The wedding I had scheduled to shoot that weekend was called off and moved when government ordinance forced the venue to shut down.
 The bride moved her wedding to a new city, though one still in the cone of the hurricane.
 I found her a wonderful and talented photographer local to her new location after no less that 10 calls (which was still in the hurricane’s path), and we both cried.
 I later looked and her photos were beautiful, by the way.
 A friend who stayed in town drove his truck as close to my house as flooding allowed and sent photos.
 Once again the yard flooded but I emerged unscathed - a tree fell on my friend’s house, however.

 Last year brought a new level of anxiety with the unpredictable Hurricane Irma.
 Slated for a solid hit to the Charleston area at the time, we bought and cut plywood for the windows of my home and my boyfriend’s house and rental property while I tried to reassure a sweet bride whose guests were canceling on account of the storm, who had to move her wedding date forward a day and now use her rehearsal dinner spot as her venue.
 We waited in unbelievably long lines for gas, and then the gas stations sold out.
 We got an AirBnB in Asheville.
 I packed up everything that had belonged to my grandmother in one backpack.
-If a category three hurricane made landfall in Charleston, there would be water in my home.
+If a category three hurricane made landfall in Charleston, it would be catastrophic.
 Then the hurricane pivoted away from us, and still the flooding came.
 I relocated to my boyfriend’s house on the more elevated side of town.
-Higher in the yard than Joaquin, but still not to the steps.
 Garbage drifted blocks in the tide of water and littered my front yard, the wind blew part of my boyfriend’s fence away.
 A friend on the marsh whose house is on stilts watched the water rise higher and higher in his garage.

 And today I’m writing this from my parents’ home in Florida, once again following mandatory evacuation orders.
 They’ll tell you they dodged last year’s storm without issue.
 But they’re Floridians.
 Without issue meant the restaurant down the street had feet of standing water inside.
 Bridges were impassable.
 Flooding reached the top of the wrought iron fence at a local park.
 Water damaged in the roof caused the popcorn ceiling they never got around to removing to rain in the kitchen of their three story home, and a family friend had to be rescued by boat and was living in the guest house.
 As hurricane veterans, Floridians eye hurricanes a little differently.

-Evacuations exhaust me because I know a direct hit from a hurricane would likely mean somewhere between several inches to several feet of water INSIDE my home, my beloved first home I purchased all by myself as a single woman, which can cause catastrophic damage.
+Evacuations exhaust me because of the threat they pose to my home, my beloved first home I purchased all by myself as a single woman, my nest.
 It would mean changes to a city I love, damage and loss to people I love.
 I remember the storms on the news.
 I won’t even let the horrors of Katrina or Harvey come to mind.
 I tell myself there’s no chance it will be THIS storm.
 Not THIS time.
 Not to ME.
 Not the people I love.
 And likely, this time, it won’t be.
 But what about the next hurricane?
 The one after that?

 What about the people who aren’t in a position to evacuate?
 Don’t kid yourself, evacuating can be incredibly expensive and not everyone has somewhere to go or is able bodied enough to do so each time an evacuation is declared (which is about once a year at this point).
 Not only must your car be in the condition to move you, your children, and all your belongings you intend to keep often a full state away, there’s the cost of gas, of hotel rooms (if you can find ones to allow animals, if you have them), of eating out until the storm passes.
 Evacuating can be a privilege not everyone can afford.